yuanqing/create-figma-plugin/docs/quick-start.md

   }
 ```

-The `build-figma-plugin` CLI is powered by the [esbuild compiler](https://esbuild.github.io), which enables extremely fast, sub-second builds.
-When the `--typecheck` flag is specified, your TypeScript code will be type-checked separately by the [TypeScript compiler](https://www.typescriptlang.org/docs/handbook/compiler-options.html).
+The `build-figma-plugin` CLI is powered by the [esbuild bundler](https://esbuild.github.io), which enables extremely fast, sub-second builds.
+When the `--typecheck` flag is specified, your TypeScript code will also be compiled and type-checked by the [TypeScript compiler](https://www.typescriptlang.org/docs/handbook/compiler-options.html).

 To build the plugin: